x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/smime-outlook-for-ios-and-android.md

 Outlook for iOS and Android supports accessing public user certificate keys from secure LDAP directory endpoints.
 In order to utilize an LDAP endpoint, the following requirements must be met:

-- The LDAP protocol connection is secured through TLS as connections using unsecure LDAP is not supported.
 - The LDAP endpoint does not require authentication.
 - The LDAP endpoint configuration is delivered to Outlook for iOS and ANdroid through an app configuration policy.
 For more information, see [S/MIME settings](outlook-for-ios-and-android-configuration-with-microsoft-intune.md#smime-settings).
 - The LDAP endpoint configuration is supported using the following formats: